-Immersion Vanderbilt calls for each undergraduate student to participate in an intensive learning experience that takes place in and beyond the classroom and culminates in the creation of an academic product.
+Immersion Vanderbilt calls for each undergraduate student to participate in an intensive learning experience that takes place in and beyond the classroom and culminates in the creation of a tangible final project.
 Students will engage in a civic and professional, creative expression, international, or research immersion experience.
-Examples include writing and producing a musical, studying the workings of cells in a lab, traveling to Guatemala to repair medical equipment, or working on a project designed to understand human behavior.
+Examples may include writing and producing a musical, studying the workings of cells in a lab, traveling to Guatemala to repair medical equipment, or working on a project designed to understand human behavior.

 The faculty-driven executive and steering committees of the 2013-14 Strategic Planning process originally proposed the Immersion Vanderbilt program.
 In those many conversations, faculty members identified this initiative as a cornerstone for how the university must educate global citizens in the 21st century.
 It is critical that Vanderbilt students leave campus with an appreciation of broad, diverse perspectives.
-It is also becoming increasingly important that students learn how to produce new information by pursuing learning both in and beyond the classroom and allows them to seek solutions to pressing problems facing society.
+It is also becoming increasingly important that students engage their passions by pursuing learning both in and beyond the classroom that allows them to seek solutions to pressing problems facing society.